 After the Onsite Review

 The review team then compiles its findings and creates the first draft of the findings.
-The findings are summarized in a document called the Program and Procedures Improvement Plan (PPIP).
-The PPIP is mailed to the district CTE coordinator for review and response as well as to solicit any explanations as needed.
+The findings are summarized into a document called the Program and Procedures Improvement Plan (PPIP).
+The PPIP is mailed to the district CTE coordinator or postsecondary contact for review and response as well as to solicit any explanations as needed.
 This draft version of the PPIP is not to be viewed as a time to “negotiate things out of the PPIP,” but as a time to clear up any items on both sides – the reviewers and the recipients.

 The School’s and Institution’s Response